Refunds and changing your ticket

 You could also get a refund if you’ve been ill and haven’t been able to use your season ticket for more than four weeks.

 We will ask for supporting evidence, such as a medical certificate and offer any refund in non-cashable rail travel vouchers.
+You can find out more and apply by getting in touch with our Customer Services team.

 How refunds are paid